Cuongparish/Stock-Price-Prediction/README.md

 | ---------------- | ---------- | ----------------------------- |
 | Trịnh Quốc Cường | 20120447   | 20120447@student.hcmus.edu.vn |

+## Introduction

+This project creates and uses LSTM model to predict the trend of several pairs of currencies' closing price.
+The data will be fetched directly using yfinance.
+Available currency options:

+- BTC - USD
+- ETH - USD
+- ADA - USD

 ## App Demo

 - coming soon